-- The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
-All flat entrance doors are 30-minute notional doors, including those in 1hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) Generally, the means of escape is protected from flats with the use of notional and nominal timber doors.
-These notional and nominal doors should be upgraded to certified FD30s during the next future upgrade works to the building.
+- 1. The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
+All flat entrance doors are 30-minute nominal doors, including those in 1-hour rated walls. - 2) The premise does not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas due to open plan staircase.

+3) The means of escape is protected from flats with the use of FD30s rated composite doors.